cod1001/santai/README.md

 # santai
 An adaptive AI runtime that interprets and routes tensor graphs from any model.
-A foundation for multi-model tracing and self-reflective AI architectures with dynamic CPU/GPU/NPU power allocation
+A foundation for multi-model tracing and self-reflective AI architectures with dynamic CPU/GPU/NPU power allocation.

-SANTAI - generation architecture of AI Universal execution core designed to receive, interpret, and route tensor blocks from any AI model within a unified runtime environment.
+SANTAI - explicit runtime-centered AI architecture describing weight as executable and evolving process.

 #Architecture

+Architecture of AI Universal execution core designed to receive, interpret, and route tensor blocks from any AI model within a unified runtime environment.

 Structured across six layers (L0–L6):